Actor model in Go

 What I like Consice & feature complete.
 It has a testing toolkit and a CQRS meta-library called ego, it supports many service discoveries like Kubernetes & DNS, it support sharding/partitioning and passivation It can communicate with Erlang.
 It is used in production in RingCentral, Kaspersky & Lilith Games It is easier to get started since you don’t need to define structs in Protobuf N/A

-What it lacks N/A N/A Lacks of some features like passivation Documentation is not the easiest to navigate
+What it lacks You’ll need to learn Protobuf since it’s used as its serialization data format N/A Lacks of some features like passivation Documentation is not the easiest to navigate

 Example project goakt-realtimemap N/A hollywood-realtimemap N/A